Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Georgia and its opponents have gone over the current 47-point total in three of five games (60%) this season.
+- Georgia and its opponents have gone over the current 46.5-point total in three of five games this season.

-- Auburn and its opponents have combined to score more than 47 points in four of five games this season.

-- The combined points per game average of the two teams, 81, is 34 points above Saturday's over/under.
+- Saturday's over/under is 34.5 points lower than the two team's combined 81 points per game average.

-- The 20.8 combined points per game that these two squads have allowed this season are 26.2 fewer than the 47 over/under in this contest.
+- The 20.8 combined points per game that these two squads have allowed this season are 25.7 fewer than the 46.5 total in this contest.

-- The average total in Bulldogs games this season is 49.2, 2.2 points more than Saturday's over/under of 47.
+- The Bulldogs and their opponents have scored an average of 49.2 points per game in 2021, 2.7 more than Saturday's total.

-- The 47-point over/under for this game is 9.1 points below the 56.1 points per game average total in Tigers games this season.
+- The 46.5-point total for this game is 9.6 points below the 56.1 points per game average total in Tigers games this season.

 Georgia Stats and Trends

+- Georgia has played five games, with four wins against the spread.

-- The Bulldogs have an ATS record of 3-1 in their four games as a favorite of 15.5 points or more so far this season.
+- The Bulldogs have been favored by 15.5 points or more four times this season and are 3-1 ATS in those matchups.

-- Georgia has gone over the point total in 60% of its opportunities this year (three times in five games with a set point total).
+- Georgia's games this year have gone over the point total three times in five opportunities (60%).

 - The Bulldogs have turned the ball over two more times (7 total) than the Tigers have forced a turnover (5) this season.